UWPCE-PythonCert/PythonCertDevel/_sources/modules/NoSQL.rst.txt

 ZODB stored Python objects.

-To make an object persistent:
+To make an object persistent (persistent should be installed with zodb):

 .. code-block:: python